redder225555/Extraction-and-MakePS3ISO-GUI-application/README.md

 # Installation & Build

-run `pip install pyinstaller` if you don't have it already.
+Run `pip install pyinstaller` if you don't have it already.

 Download the repository then `cd` to the folder with `Main.py`.

-Run the command below in the location of the repo files you downloaded to build it, or go to the releases page to download the last built version of this program:
+Run the command below in the location of the repo files you downloaded to build it, or go to the [releases page](https://github.com/redder225555/Extraction-and-MakePS3ISO-GUI-application/releases) to download the last built version of this program:

 ```
 pyinstaller --noconfirm --onefile --add-data "license.txt;."
 Main.py